 The Subsidiary is not registered under the 1940 Act but is subject to certain protections of the 1940 Act with respect to the Fund, as described in the Fund's Statement of Additional Information.
 All of the Fund's investments in the Subsidiary are subject to the investment policies and restrictions of the Fund, including those related to leverage, collateral and segregation requirements and liquidity.
 In addition, the valuation and brokerage policies of the Fund are applied to the Subsidiary.
 The Fund's investments in the Subsidiary are not subject to all investor protection provisions of the 1940 Act.
 However, because the Fund is the sole investor in the Subsidiary, it is not likely that the Subsidiary will take any action that is contrary to the interests of the Fund and its shareholders.
-The financial information of the Subsidiary has been consolidated into the Fund's consolidated financial statements.
-The Fund had 0.3% of its total assets invested in the Subsidiary as of September 30, 2024.
+All inter-company accounts and transactions have been eliminated in the consolidation of the Fund and its Subsidiary.
+The financial statements of the Subsidiary are consolidated with the Fund's financial statements.
+The Fund had 0.6% of its total assets invested in the Subsidiary as of March 31, 2025.